reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

   --template-body file://sample.yaml \
   --profile localstack
 ```

+Similarly, we can run CLI commans for all the [services](https://github.com/localstack/localstack#overview) supported and spun up by our instance of LocalStack.

 #### Running JUnit Tests With LocalStack
 If we want to run tests against the AWS APIs, we can do this from within a JUnit test.